PTPells/ptpedia/concepts.md

 ...the kind that resonate.

 ## Accumulations
++ [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth): "...a choice of phrasing or even a single word, that distinguishes one group of people from another.""
++ [Cunningham's Law](https://en.wikipedia.org/wiki/Ward_Cunningham#Ideas_and_inventions): "The best way to get the right answer on the Internet is not to ask a question, it's to post the wrong answer."[
++ [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law): "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations."
++ [Servant Leadership](https://en.wikipedia.org/wiki/Servant_leadership): making your main priority to serve rather than lead.
++ [Streetlight effect](https://en.wikipedia.org/wiki/Streetlight_effect): searching where it is easiest to look..
+  > "A policeman sees a drunk man searching for something under a streetlight and asks what the drunk has lost.
+He says he lost his keys and they both look under the streetlight together.
+After a few minutes the policeman asks if he is sure he lost them here, and the drunk replies, no, and that he lost them in the park.
+The policeman asks why he is searching here, and the drunk replies, 'This is where the light is.'"

 + [Hierarchy theory](https://en.wikipedia.org/wiki/Hierarchy_theory): a frame to understand ecosystems, their constitutent parts and the relationships between them.
   + See: "[A summary of the principles of hierarchy theory](A SUMMARY OF THE PRINCIPLES OF HIERARCHY THEORY)"